Favourited 1100 times

 We can offer a small mobile home complete with a double bed, a kitchen and a chemical toilet.
 We also have a bigger mobile home with two bedrooms, both with a double bed.
 However, this does not come equipped with a kitchen.
 In addition, there is a regular toilet and shower within the fort, as well as a shower in a separate building (our quarantine).
 The mobile homes are placed on the grounds of the fort, so please be aware that there will be noise from the dogs throughout the day.

-Regarding eating arrangements, we have a combined living room and kitchen within the fort, and our fridge is kept stocked with basic groceries.
-You can have three meals a day but you have to prepare them yourselfs , although you are, of course, very welcome to join our regular volunteers when they cook.
+Regarding eating arrangements, we have a combined living room and kitchen within the fort.
+Meals are provided but you have to prepare them yourself, although you are, of course, very welcome to join our regular volunteers when they cook.
 However, due to the busy summer season and our personal and professional lives, we cannot guarantee this daily.
 For any further provisions you may require, there is a mini market 2,5 km away from the shelter which can cater to your needs.

 Our volunteers and donors come from various countries, and even our locals are from different parts of Croatia, so if you’re interested in meeting people from diverse locations and backgrounds, we can certainly provide!

 Please also consider that this is a very old fort, at some distance from the city center and there are few things of interest in the surrounding area.
-There will be volunteers coming in during the day, and often may stay quite late, but you may feel very lonely and even scared at night.
-You will be surrounded by 50+ dogs, there is a light which is on all night and security cameras at the entrance, so there is nothing to worry about physically, but if you are the type that is easily spooked or who doesn't feel comfortable alone, then it can be a psychological strain.
-For this reason, we would recommend this situation to a couple or friends traveling together.
-There is one more thing to keep in mind: we have plenty of rats in the fort, and they will usually be more active at night.
+You will be surrounded by 60+ dogs, there is a light which is on all night and security cameras at the entrance.
+There is one more thing to keep in mind: we have rats in the fort, and they will usually be more active at night.
 We are all used to the status quo, but if you are frightened of them, this could prove to be a problem.

 If you have any questions, don't hesitate to ask! :)